TIBHannover/c3voc_avp_import/README.md

 **Installation is optional**

-Will install in your `/usr/local/bin`, however you can modify the path in `install.sh`.
+The scripts will be installed in your `/usr/local/bin`, however you can modify the path in `install.sh`.

 ## Usage